PyxelM/alucinara/content/locations/sarvara.md

 ---
-title: "Sarvara"
+title: Sarvara
 tags:
   - 2nd-realm
   - cities
   - morellic
 ---
 ## Overview
 Sarvara ([Sarvaran](languages/sarvaran.md): 'Our Valley City,' Sarvárą < `*ësa-ëlbhu-aazan`) was a settlement founded by the [Morellic](groups/morellic-minikin.md) minikin.
 It was built on the [Abhmýra](locations/abhmyra-river) river, experiencing seasonal floods.